 Below are words to start the conversation for your interview (or use this powerpoint slide for all of them): The words to help start the interview conversation

 We discussed the District Assessment that you took a few weeks ago.
-For one of the written responses where you did not score well, you need to write and submit a more “rhetorical answer” than the one you did for the exam.
+For the written responses where you did not score well, you need to rewrite and submit a more “rhetorical answer” than the one you did for the exam.
 The promised sentence stems are here:

-And if you decide to rewrite #20, the tips are here:
+When you rewrite #23, the tips are here:

 - Ties together all three!

 - Clear Stance! (one side or the other – not both… and not a summary!)

 - Cite evidence (use quotes!!!)

 - Address the Counterarguments (acknowledge the other side, the limitations of your points and audience’s needs)

-Thursday/Friday, Sept 8/9: We leisurely read; to receive any points back for leisure reading, you must submit ¾ page description of what you read for about 10-15 on your own time.
+Monday/Tuesday, Sept 11/12: We leisurely read; to receive any points back for leisure reading, you must submit ¾ page description of what you read for about 10-15 on your own time.

-Then next page of your spiral notebook should be titled “Rhetorical Vocabulary– My Personal Vocabulary” Here you will need to brainstorm a list of 4-6 activities, hobbies, sports, etc. that you enjoy in your free time – things that set you apart from other people.
+Title next page (page 3) of your spiral notebook “Rhetorical Vocabulary– My Personal Vocabulary” Here you will need to brainstorm a list of 4-6 activities, hobbies, sports, etc. that you enjoy in your free time – things that set you apart from other people.
 Then select one of those activities and come up with a list of 5 “rhetorical words” that are related to that activity.
 These should be words that are specific to the activity and words that are not just “ordinary” (like the example of rough, albatross, pin, card and wedge for the sport of Golf).

 Then we turned to Angel Perez’s article “Want to Get into College?
 Learn to Fail” that is the first article in your reader that you received in class.